daquioag/team-SAL/docs/configuration.md

 4. Navigate to a GitHub project you would like to clone.

 5. Click the green “Code” button and copy the HTTPS URL to your clipboard.
 This is a unique link that is connected to your specific GitHub repository.

+   <code>⚠️ ATTENTION</code>: Be sure to copy the URL under the HTTPS tab.
+SSH and GitHub CLI links will not work for this guide!

    ![new_vcs_3](../assets/images/new_project_img/new_vcs_3.png)

+   <code>⚠️ WARNING</code>: Be cautious when cloning a public project from GitHub!
+Make sure the project you are cloning is one you can trust.

 6. Paste this URL into the “URL” field in the IntelliJ window.